-Practising good hand and cough hygiene and following the current level advice are the best ways to protect you and your baby from COVID-19.
+Practising good hand and cough hygiene and following the current alert level advice are the best ways to protect you and your baby from COVID-19.
 Also keep looking after yourself during your pregnancy, both physically and mentally.
 Read more about pregnancy and wellbeing.

 Continue to have regular check-ups

-It is crucial that infants get their regular vaccinations as outlined in the National Immunisation Programme.
+It is crucial that babies and infants get their regular vaccinations as outlined in the National Immunisation Programme.
 These are usually given at 6 weeks, 3 months, 5 months and 15 months.
 These vaccinations protect against a range of diseases, including whooping cough and measles, the risk of which is as high as ever.
 Read more about childhood immunisation.

 Breastfeed your baby

-It is safe to breastfeed your baby – there is no evidence of transmission of the COVID-19 virus in breast milk.
+It's safe to breastfeed your baby – there is no evidence of transmission of the COVID-19 virus in breast milk.
 Exclusive breastfeeding offers the best protection for babies, so if your baby is less than 6 months old, aim for exclusive breastfeeding.

-Use valid information sources
+Use reliable information sources

-|Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG)||RANZCOG is dedicated to the establishment of high standards of practice in obstetrics and gynaecology and women’s health in New Zealand and Australia.
+RANZCOG is dedicated to the establishment of high standards of practice in obstetrics and gynaecology and women’s health in New Zealand and Australia.
 See advice and information.

 The WHO has created a list of common question and answers on COVID-19, pregnancy, childbirth and breastfeeding.
 See Q&A on COVID-19, pregnancy, childbirth and breastfeeding.